JaxobXY/uva_test/README.md

-This is a documentation of me doing different Uva problems for practive
+This is a documentation of me doing different Uva problems for practice